deepnothing/algorand-automate/README.md

 # algorand-automate

+A helpful function for automating blockchain transactions on algorand

 this function takes parameters for sender and receiver wallets as well as ASA IDs, txn amounts and txn notes.
-Running on AlgoEExplorer api
+Running on AlgoExplorer api

 ```
+import AlgoAuto from 'algorand-automate';

 AlgoAuto({
     senderWalletMnemonic: '',
     senderWalletAddress: '',